Cell Phone Services

 Choose the cell phone shop carefully.
 Again, on-base services help take some of the worry out of the process.
 Other than on-base, there are two main types of shops: Primary and Secondary retailers.
 Choosing a primary retailer means the store is owned and managed by the telecom company you chose to contract with.
 Secondary retailers may charge additional fees, may cell used-as-new phones, and often do not fully understand the contracts.
 As mentioned, using the on-base AAFES concessions is always a wise choice.

-• Naver Map: Naver Map is an informative navigation app which provides information on transportation and facilities as well as navigation function.
-By using Naver Map, you can search the routes and transportation schedules.
-It also provides locations and detiled information on cafes, restaurants, pharmacies, banks and ATMs around you.
+• Naver Map: Navigation app which provides information on transportation and facilities as well as navigation function.
+You can search routes and transportation schedules.
+It also provides locations and detailed information on cafes, restaurants, pharmacies, banks and ATMs around you.

-• KakaoMetro: KakaoMetro provides a metro map and searching services as you select your start and destination stations.
-It shows the detils of the route, metro schedules, estimated arrival time and transfer information.
+• KakaoMetro: Provides a metro map and search services as you select your start and destination stations.
+It shows the details of the route, metro schedules, estimated arrival time and transfer information.

-• Naver Papago: Apart from the Google Translation, Naver Papago can be an one of the more accurate translation app.
-It has translation, AI translation and speech recognition functions, so that you can easily translate the words, sentences and voices.
+• Papago by Naver: Language Translator.
+Papago is an extremely accurate translation app, better than Google.
+It has translation, AI translation and speech recognition functions, so that you can easily translate the words, sentences and voices or from images.